What is Palestine Action, the group linked to hundreds of arrests in the UK?

 London’s Metropolitan Police Service told CNN it could not provide an official headcount for the demonstration but shared an estimate of 1,000 to 1,400 protesters, broadly in line with the numbers given by the organizers.

-Police arrested protesters to chants of “shame on you” and “you’re supporting genocide” from fellow demonstrators, according to the UK’s PA media news agency, with officers forcing their way through crowds to make the arrests.
+On Sunday, police said 857 people had been arrested at the protest under terrorism laws for showing support for Palestine Action and 33 people were arrested for other offenses, including assaults on police officers.

-The police presence was reinforced partway through the protest, PA reported.
-No arrest figures for Saturday have yet been given by police.
+Police arrested protesters to chants of “shame on you” from other demonstrators, with officers forcing their way through crowds to make the arrests.
+Video footage verified by CNN shows the moment an officer draws his baton amid a struggle with one demonstrator as other officers tussle with protesters on the ground.

-As public support for calls to overturn the ban grows, and fuels a wider debate on civil liberties and government overreach, here’s what to know about the group:
+As public support for overturning the ban grows, fueling a wider debate on civil liberties and government overreach, here’s what to know about the group:

 What is Palestine Action?